-There were no transfers between Levels during the three months ended March 31, 2015 and 2014.
+There were no transfers between Levels during the three months ended March 31, 2016 and 2015.
 All realized and unrealized gains and losses are included in earnings (changes in net assets) and are reported as separate line items within the Company's consolidated statements of operations.

-Net change in unrealized appreciation (depreciation) of Level 3 assets that were still held by the Company at March 31, 2015 and March 31, 2014 were \$7,565,078 and \$5,292,194, respectively.
+Net change in unrealized appreciation (depreciation) for the three months ended March 31, 2016 and 2015 on investments still held by the Company at the respective period ends, for which Level 3 inputs were used in determining fair value was (\$56,503,840) and \$7,565,078, respectively.